Originally Published in March 2018

 Dirt and dust are not the only particles that move through your system.
 Algae and mold spores may also move through the ductwork along with the conditioned air.
 These allergens are not easy to see, so you will not notice an accumulation of algae and mold in your filters.

-Even if your filters appear clean, you should replace them once a month.
+Even if your filters appear clean, you should replace them every one to three months.
 Clean filters are even more important if a member of the household smokes, you have pets, or you suffer from allergies or a respiratory disorder.

 3. Cranking the Thermostat Down Will Cool Your Home Faster